SouthGreenPlatform/VcfHunter/README.md

 --namesH: A two column file containing accession names used to simulate populations.
 --chr: Chromosomes names to work with (each chromosome names should be separated by ":").
 If not filled, all chromosomes will be used.
 --win: Half window size (allele number) around a variant site to evaluate the structure at the site (integer).
 [Default: 25]
+--ploidy: Ploidy level (integer).
+[Default: 2]
+--thread: Number of processors to use (integer), [default: 1]
+--type: Type of estimation performed: "Simul", "Binom".
+If "Simul", a total of 100 individuals are simulated for each combinations of haplotype and mean values and sd values are estimated based on these simulation.
+If "Binom", mean value is calculated as the sum of binomial mean at each point (exact estimator) and sd value is estimated as sqrt(sum variance at each point).
+This is not the exact sd but the analysis is a lot more faster!
+If you do not trust this sd estimation, you can choose to change this estimator by filling a value between ]0,1] to --prop parameter.
+In this case, the program will use the maximal_expected_value*prop_argument instead of using the maximal sd observed for all groups for probability calculation [default: Binom]
+--prop: Estimator different from sd calculated as mean_value*--prop.
+Value should be comprised in ]0,1].
+ A value of 0, means that this parameter is not used. [default: 0]
 --gcol: A file containing at least the a section [color], that define for each group a color (in RGB+alpha percentage, ex: red=1:green=0:blue=0:alpha=0.1).
 This file can be the *_group_color.tab generated by SNP_CLUST.
 --prefix: The prefix for output files.
 [Default: WorkOnVcf]
 ```